wzh99/SimPL/doc/simpl_report.md

 `contains` and `replace` are related to type substitution. `contains` tests whether a certian type variable ever appears in this type, and `replace` replaces a type variable with another type if that type variable appears in this type.

 Primitive types cannot contain any type variable, and they cannot be replaced.
 Compound types may contain type variables, depending on whether its components contains that.
-And it can call `replace` on its components, and then combine them.
+And it can call `replace` on its components, and then combine the resulting substitutions.
 Type variable contains another type variable if it shares the same name with that, and it replaces by changing its identifier to the one of that.

 #### Unification